Nduhiu17/Nduhiu17/README.md

 # Hello, I'm Antony! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

+Hello

 I am a software engineer based in Nairobi, Kenya.

-Passion about problem solving is what got me into code, being able to come up with creative solutions is what makes me stay.
+Passion about problem-solving is what got me into code, being able to come up with creative solutions is what makes me stay.

 I enjoy learning as much as I enjoy teaching, I think both are equally fulfilling activities to me, and when I look for a job, continuous learning is a priority.

+I am good at React JS, Python Flask, Spring boot, Modern Javascript, Java, Python, HTML5, CSS3, REST, Graphql and I constantly work on improving my skills and learning new Technologies

-I spend most of my days coding and contributong to discussions in tech communitites, if I am not doing that, I am out meeting friends and family.
+I spend most of my time coding and contributing to discussions in tech communities, if I am not doing that, I am out meeting friends and family.

 ## 🌱WEBSITE:

 See more about me [HERE](https://nduhiu.co.ke/).

-## 🌱 I’m currently learning:
+## 🤔 Currently learning:

-- React Native
 - Graphql
-- Data structures

-## 🤔 I’m looking for help with:

-- React
-- Graphql
 - Node

 ## 💬 Ask me about:

+- ReactJS
+- Spring boot
-- Software Development
+- Flask
 - Software Quality Assurance
 - Task Automation
 - Community Development